omotuno/nba_positions_clustering/README.md

 Visualizations and statistical comparisons are used to profile each cluster.
 The analysis shows traditional position labels like "point guard" no longer adequately describe a player's role and style.
 The clusters provide an improved categorization of playing style in the modern NBA.

 ##  Code
-The R code to perform the clustering analysis and generate visualizations is in nba_clustering.R.
+The R code to perform the clustering analysis and generate visualizations is in Olusegun NBA Positions.html.
 It does the following:

 -- Loads and prepares the dataset

-Removes unnecessary columns
+-- Removes unnecessary columns

-Imputes missing 3-point percentage values
+-- Imputes missing 3-point percentage values

-Resolves dual position labels using KNN
+-- Resolves dual position labels using KNN

-Clusters two datasets using K-means, hierarchical, and model-based algorithms Determines optimal number of clusters
+-- Clusters two datasets using K-means, hierarchical, and model-based algorithms

+-- Determines optimal number of clusters

-Compares cluster distributions across methods Visualizes clusters through pairs plots, bar charts, etc.
+-- Compares cluster distributions across methods

+-- Visualizes clusters through pairs plots, bar charts, etc.

-Profiles and names the clusters based on their statistics Analyzes Team USA and NBA championship teams
+-- Profiles and names the clusters based on their statistics

+-- Analyzes Team USA and NBA championship teams

-Results
+-- Results

 ## Key results and findings: